 As a newer treatment alternative for chronic back and neck pain, a spinal cord stimulator is a small medical device, much like a pacemaker, that utilizes electrical impulses to mask pain signals before they reach the brain.

-The device is implanted in the body through a needle placed in the back near the spinal cord.
-A small incision is then made to place the pulse generator (battery) under the skin in the upper buttock.
+The device is implanted inside of the body via a needle or small surgery inserted in the back close to the spinal cord.
+The pulse generator (battery) is then placed under the skin in the upper buttock through a small incision.

 Once activated, the stimulator sends electrical signals to the leads to mask pain signals.
 The patient has the ability to turn the current off and on or adjust the intensity of the signals.